EPA begins enforcement on clean up of toxic coal-ash ponds - KESQ

 Evans said this announcement appears to be the first in a longer plan of action.

-“So many [ash] ponds are potentially sitting in groundwater, and those will be closed over the next few years, so a statement on that from EPA is incredibly helpful,” Evans said.
+“More than 100 toxic ponds are potentially sitting in groundwater, and almost all are starting closure, so a definitive statement from EPA that ash ponds cannot close in groundwater is a game changer and will protect the water of millions of Americans,” Evans said.

 Coal ash is toxic, containing pollutants including mercury, cadmium, and arsenic that can pollute rivers and poison drinking water.
 Though the Obama administration took steps in 2015 to regulate it, the rule categorized coal ash as solid waste instead of hazardous waste — largely allowing the utilities to police themselves.